codewars/docs/content/authoring/kata/floating-point.md

 There are some ways to mitigate some issues related to floating-point numbers by using some other means, language constructs, classes, libraries, etc. Unfortunately, they are usually language-specific and can turn out to be problematic in kata, because translating kata between languages can become difficult.
 However, some possibilities are:

 - If the kata task is related to decimal numbers (for example monetary values), you can use decimal types, for example `java.math.BigDecimal` in Java, `decimal` in C#, `decimal` module in Python, etc.
-- If domain of your kata is limited to rational numbers, storing values as a pair of integers (numerator, denominator) can help.
+- If the domain of your kata is limited to rational numbers, storing values as a pair of integers (numerator, denominator) can help.
 Python provides a `fractions` module which offers such types out of the box, and Haskell has `Rational`.

-You should always consult documentation of your [language](/languages/) and available libraries to know what are possible options.
+You should always consult the documentation for your [language](/languages/) and available libraries to know the possible options available.

 ## Further reading